IreneBa26/SocialNetworkAnalysisSurvey/README.md

 The analysis was conducted on a dataset developed from the results obtained by the **European Union Agency for Fundamental Rights (FRA)** through the administration of the *"EU LGBT Survey"* questionnaire in 2012.

 The main theme of this analysis deals with the prevalence of use in politics of offensive and discriminatory language against the LGBT population.
 The purpose is to highlight the **possible correlation** between the language of political figures and influencers and common thinking.

-***The obtained results confirm the data on the generic homophobia prevalence rate also in the Complex Network Theory domain.***
+-***The obtained results confirm the data on the generic homophobia prevalence rate also in the Complex Network Theory domain.***

 The secondary purpose of the analysis stems from my personal interest in wanting to shorten the distance between the *humanistic* and *scientific* defined disciplines.
 - Key question: *How is it possible and useful to leverage mathematical models in order to solve social or psychological issues?*.